 On April 29, 2019, Legacy FF established the Faraday Vendor Trust ("Vendor Trust"), with the intention to stabilize its supplier base by providing suppliers with the ability to exchange their unsecured trade receivables for secured trust interests.
-Repayment of the trust interests was governed by a Trade Receivables Repayment Agreement dated as of April 29, 2019 ("Trade Receivables Repayment Agreement").
-All interests in the Vendor Trust were collateralized by a first lien, with third payment priority, in agreement with applicable intercreditor arrangements, on virtually all tangible and intangible assets of Legacy FF.
+Repayment of the trust interests was governed by a Trade Receivables Repayment Agreement and the Vendor Trust were collateralized by a first lien, with third payment priority, in agreement with applicable intercreditor arrangements, on virtually all tangible and intangible assets of Legacy FF.
 The applicable interest rate for the vendor trust principal balance was 6.00%, calculated daily from the date of contribution and was non-compounding.
 Management determined that the economic substance of the obligations under the Vendor Trust was an in-substance financing.